The German champion battered Roma in a stunning display.

-The Germans were expected to face a difficult task in Rome, but Pep Guardiola's men made a mockery of those predictions as they ran riot.
+The five-time European champion was expected to face a difficult task in Rome, but Pep Guardiola's men made a mockery of those predictions as they ran riot.

-Robert Lewandowski's header made it 3-0 after 25 minutes before Robben's second and a contentious Thomas Muller penalty added further gloss.
+Robert Lewandowski's header made it 3-0 after 25 minutes before Robben's second and a contentious Thomas Muller penalty - who also scored from 12 yards against Werder - added further gloss.

 Bayern goalkeeper Manuel Neuer had kept clean sheets in his last eight matches and appeared destined to extend that run with superb saves in the second half from Alessandro Florenzi and Gervinho before the latter scored a consolation in the 66th minute.

-It proved brief respite for Roma, though, as substitutes Franck Ribery and Xherdan Shaqiri capped a wonderful evening for the Bundesliga champions, who can now reach the knockout stages by beating Roma in the return match at the Allianz Arena on November 5, as Manchester City could only draw 2-2 at CSKA Moscow earlier on Tuesday.
+It proved to be brief relief for Roma, though, as substitutes Franck Ribery and Xherdan Shaqiri capped a wonderful evening for the Bundesliga champion, which can now reach the knockout stages by beating Roma in the return match at the Allianz Arena on November 5, as Manchester City could only draw 2-2 at CSKA Moscow earlier Tuesday.

-It took Bayern just eight minutes to find the breakthrough as Robben played a swift one-two with Philipp Lahm before cutting inside former Chelsea team-mate Ashley Cole down the Roma left and providing a trademark curling finish into the far corner.
+It took Bayern just eight minutes to find the breakthrough as Robben played a swift one-two with Philipp Lahm before cutting inside former Chelsea teammate Ashley Cole on the right and providing a trademark curling left-footed finish into the far corner.

 However, Roma's evening soon unravelled in stunning fashion.

-First, Gotze finished a wonderfully crafted move after 23 minutes, receiving a flick from Muller and side-footing into the left-hand corner from the edge of the box.
+First, Gotze finished a wonderfully crafted move after 23 minutes, receiving a pass back from Muller and side-footing into the left-hand corner from the edge of the box.

 It became 3-0 less than two minutes later when the unmarked Lewandowski adjusted his feet well in the penalty area to head home Juan Bernat's left-wing cross.

-Lewandowski then turned provider for the fourth with a well-weighted pass for Robben and his strike was too powerful for Roma goalkeeper Morgan De Sanctis.
+Lewandowski then turned provider for the fourth with a well-weighted through ball and Robben's strike was too powerful for Roma goalkeeper Morgan De Sanctis.

 The fifth arrived 10 minutes before the break when Kostas Manolas was harshly adjudged to have handled while sliding to block David Alaba's low cross and Muller placed the resulting penalty into the bottom right-hand corner.

-With the game essentially over as a contest, Bayern relaxed after the break and Roma almost capitalised when Gervinho's shot rebounded off the post in the 54th minute.
+With the game essentially over as a contest, Bayern relaxed after the break and Roma almost capitalized when Gervinho's shot rebounded off the post in the 54th minute.

 Shortly after, substitute Florenzi's half-volley brought the best out of Neuer, who stood tall to beat away the shot.